 More on Slackbot and auto-responses here.

 Just like every other piece of software, Slack has a plethora of excellent shortcuts which will help you to improve your productivity; and the first shortcut you should learn is the shortcut to your shortcuts:

 Alternatively, all the shortcuts are listed on the Slack website.

-Slack like a pro by formatting your text to give your writing more clarity and emphasis with Slack's basic formatting options:
+Slack like a pro by formatting like a pro!
+Give your writing more clarity and emphasis with Slack's basic formatting options:

 > single sentence quote

 >>> multiple sentence quote